-Learning about specific situations, different played by andragogues and involved in employees adult education (educators, mentors, advisers, animators, "sellers" of educational programmes, tutors in distant learning, etc.) and learning about working processes within the institution.
+Learning about specific situations, different played by andragogues and other emplovees involved in adult education (educators, mentors, advisers, animators, "sellers" of educational programmes, tutors in distant learning, etc.) and learning about working processes within the institution.

 Acquisition of knowledge regarding the importance of, opportunities for and approaches to permanent education and the encouragement of one's own professional development and lifelong learning.
 The use of educational biography in practice.